 The last major area of our literacy learning involves writer's workshop.
 This is the last part of our literacy curriculum to be started (typically in October).
 Students receive whole-group mini-lessons that blend into a comprehensive unit of study.
 After the 10 minute mini-lesson, students break out to work on the writing skills that have been addressed during lesson time.
 Writer's workshop can look independent, working in pairs, having small-group conferences, or 1:1 time with a teacher.

-I do want to express how important it is that your child is reading at home.
+All research shows how important it is that your child is reading at home.
 This can be independent reading, reading to someone, shared reading, or listening to reading.
 For many readers, first grade is a transformational time where they get to apply their knowledge of print and practice decoding words.
 Their comprehension skills grow stronger, and they begin to truly enjoy the stories!
 Reading at home lets them show off their skills, be proud of their work, and get all the practice they need.
-For this reason, I am asking students to read 15-20 minutes per day at home Monday through Thursday (at least!).
-If you are concerned about having enough resources, whether it be time to complete this task or having the materials, please do not hesitate to get in touch with me.
-Like I said before my door is always open, and I would be happy to brainstorm some ideas!
+For this reason, 1st graders are ask to read 15-20 minutes per day at home Monday through Thursday (at least!).
+If you are concerned about having enough resources, whether it be time to complete this task or having the materials, please get in touch with a teacher or librarian.
+There are always new, fun ways to engage your child in literature and reading.

-Each day your student works incredibly hard to become a better reader, writer, mathematician, and so much more.
+Each day student works incredibly hard to become a better reader, writer, mathematician, and so much more.
 They explore, write, build, sing, create, and socialize- it is a long day!
-When students arrive home, I do not want families burdened with hours of extra work.
+When 1st graders arrive home, they should not be burdened with hours of extra work.
 Extra-curricular activities and family time are important.
 Additionally, students need the opportunity to explore, play, and be little!

 Research shows that developing fine and gross motor skills, building imaginative thinking skills, and fostering a sense of creativity are critically important skills for young learners.
 Additionally, these ‘non-academic’ skills build a strong foundation for learning that happens inside our classroom.
-Therefore, this year, I will be using an alternative to the traditional homework packet- an experience and play-based homework choice board.
+Therefore, this year, 1st graders use an alternative to the traditional homework packet- an experience and play-based homework choice board.

 Please make sure to complete the At-Home Reading Log each month and return it with the homework choice board.